 “This is designed to be a neighborhood center,” said Peter Buffa, one of the family’s representatives.
 “We may not be able to meet all your desires for uses, but we can meet some of them.”

-Members of the Desert Highlands Gateway Estates neighborhood have been making their desires known for years without success.
+Members of the Desert Highland Gateway Estates neighborhood have been making their desires known for years without success.
 The isolated area of the city continues to be a “food desert,” lacking a grocery store and other amenities common in most other parts of Palm Springs.

 A project that includes a bank and possible healthcare facility is welcome, some said Tuesday.
 A restaurant offering fast food, or any retail cannabis businesses, would not be welcomed.

 “We’re trying to be a healthier community,” said Deiter Crawford, vice president of the Community Action Association.
 “We just want to see healthy food items.
 The restaurants, the fast food, they’re not really appealing.”

 The project is currently in the design stages, its backers said, leaving plenty of time for discussion with the community about which businesses other than the car wash could occupy the space prior to formal permit applications.

 “We want it to be something you’d be proud of,” said a representative of TR Design Group, the Riverside firm designing the project.
 “We consider your input valuable to this process.”